RAID In Project Management: A Powerful Tool

 • May become overly complex in large projects.

-1. Identify RAID Elements: Start by identifying risks, assumptions, issues, and dependencies.
+1. Identify RAID Elements: Start by identifying risks, assumptions, issues, and dependencies in your project.

 2. Create a RAID Log: Document each element in a RAID log.